internetghost0/tgbot/README.md

 # tgbot
 Bot via Telegram to control your PC

-It's not a malware :d
+it's not a malware :d

 # What bot can
 - download through telegram